NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/user_inputs_documentation/README.md

 ## Step 5: Build Documentation

-1. Run the usual command to build the documentation pages, such as `'make qfem html'`, in the terminal/command window at the location of the "SimCenterDocumentation" repository on your machine.
+1. Run the usual command to build the documentation pages, such as `make qfem html`, in the terminal/command window at the location of the "SimCenterDocumentation" repository on your machine.